 Optional Services to be provided:

-Create a Varsity Ring Online Store) for UNC Pembroke.
+Create a Varsity Ring Online Store for UNC Pembroke.
 Provide a % Royalty on all Locker Room sales.

 Provide a “Social Media Bundle” for each championship ring order to UNC Pembroke to be used at UNC Pembroke’s discretion.